 Marketplaces are defined as environments where a single entity brings together buyers & sellers on a single platform, collecting payments on behalf of the sellers who provide goods or services to the customer under the marketplace branded platform.
 The marketplace owns the overall customer relationship, is responsible for the transactions and often regulates the terms and conditions of the sale.

 From a 3D Secure 2 perspective, the Marketplace is the entity responsible for sending 3D Secure 2 authentication and authorization requests.

-However it is worth noting some exceptions that are applicable within the EEA, where strong customer authentication is mandatory:
+However, it is worth noting that there are some exceptions applicable within the European Economic Area where strong customer authentication (SCA) is mandatory:

-Please note: the above advice should be considered as a generalization of credit card scheme regulations.
-To see the specific regulations, please refer to the 3D Secure 2 implementation guides issued by the credit card schemes.
+Please note: The above advice should be considered as a generalization of credit card scheme regulations.
+For the specific regulations, please refer to the 3D Secure 2 implementation guides issued by the credit card schemes.

 PS2 regulation requires strong customer authentication each time a consumer (or payee) initiates any form of electronic payment.
 This also applies to POS transactions.

 EMV payment cards, which are now the standard payment method in Europe, already comply with PSD2 SCA, where the Cardholder enters the PIN at the POS.
 The more recent contactless payment cards, where a PIN does not need to be entered to enable faster payments are exempt from SCA if:

 If any of these criteria are not fulfilled, then the contactless transaction will require SCA by entering the PIN at the POS.

 The mandate to apply SCA also applies to other means of payment.
 Not all of them, however, are handled using 3D Secure 2.
 Here's how some of the most frequently requested payment methods handle SCA:

 As per PSD2 RTS, payments are considered low value if they are less than or equal to €30 or equivalent in other currencies.
 The EBA included this topic in the Final Q&A stating: "